Can You Write Off Home Improvements on Your 2025 Taxes?

 • Interior: built-in appliances, kitchen upgrades, new flooring, carpeting, or a fireplace installation

-You can consult our guide on capital improvements vs. repairs to understand better which projects offer tax benefits.
+It’s important to learn the difference between capital improvements and repairs to understand better which projects offer tax benefits.
 But before undertaking any project that you think will add to your cost basis, double-check that it qualifies as an improvement by consulting a trusted tax professional.

 Keep those home improvement receipts for when you sell